inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

     file="wait-modal.png"
     alt="Example of the Wait modal"
-    caption="The 'User Action Required' modal displayed while a test is in the wait state" description="A screenshot of the User Action Required modal dialog, showing a message to the user, a live countdown timer, and a Cancel button" maxwidth="100%"
+    caption="The 'User Action Required' modal displayed while a test is in the wait state" description="A screenshot of the User Action Required modal dialog, showing a message to the user with options on how to progress the test, a live countdown timer, and a Cancel button" maxwidth="100%"
 %}